NEWS

 Sally Breen, Photofile #77, 2006]

-My policy has always been to leave the issue of editioning to the artist, as part of their expressivity – for how long & how widely they wish a particular image to be in circulation, prior to releasing their next work, and
+My policy has always been to leave the issue of editioning to the artist, as part of their expressivity – for how long & how widely they wish a particular image to be in circulation, prior to releasing their next work, andthereby maintain a creative momentum and dialogue with their audience.

 A hand-printed analogue photograph, crafted one print at a time, may be better characterized as a ‘multiple original’.
 Each print, when viewed alongside others from the same negative, is recognizably though subtlety unique in most cases.
 However, it can take a very experienced eye to assess the technical ‘quality’ [and ‘value’] of a particular print.
 This notion, of the ‘multiple original’, is reinforced by identifying each print accurately.

-As anyone who has spent time in the darkroom will know, the ‘infinite reproducibility’ of analogue photographs is something of a fiction; the medium is self-limiting because of the effort and time required to produce a fine photographic print.
+As anyone who has spent time in the darkroom will know, the ‘infinite reproducibility’ of analogue photographs is something of a fiction; the medium is self-limiting because of the effort and time required to produce a fine photographic hand print.
 The number of prints made from a negative is generally limited by demand for a particular image.
 If there is a high level of demand for an image at the beginning - in other words it is popular - then print numbers will be higher than for another image.
 In the case of open editions the collecting public does not know when the artist will actually stop making more prints of a particular image.

 With analogue cameras, film, paper and chemicals presently becoming something of an endangered species, print supply can stop abruptly.
 I am now of the opinion that 'material supply' is the limiting factor in analogue print edition size, and we should dispense with 'artificial' limitation, and allow demand to be the prime determinant.